 If you are selling a property in the UK that isn’t your primary residence, you will normally be required to pay Capital Gains Tax (CGT) on any financial gains you make from the sale.
-Capital gains tax on residential property may be 18% or 28% of the gain, not the total sale price.
+Capital gains tax on residential property may be 18% or 24% of the gain for the 2024/25 tax year, not the total sale price.

 HMRC provides detailed information about the taxation rules regarding selling your home.
 However, if your sale meets certain conditions, you may be entitled to Private Residence Relief (PRR).